lesk0014/JulianSSC/README.md

 ## - *FindAndReplace.ps1*
 This is a script that will update your FreeFileSync configs with a new day's directory

-Place in the directory containing the config files Right click and select 'Run with PowerShell'
+Place in the directory containing the config files.
+Right click and select 'Run with PowerShell'.
-You will be prompted to enter the old day, and then the new day These should both be directory names
+You will be prompted to enter the old day, and then the new day.
+These should both be directory names.

-eg. if you are updating from Wednesday to Thursday, as the second and third days of a conference your directories will probably be named '02 Wednesday' and '03 Thursday'
+eg. if you are updating from Wednesday to Thursday, as the second and third days of a conference. your directories will probably be named '02 Wednesday' and '03 Thursday'.

-So '02 Wednesday' will be the old day you need to enter and '03 Thursday' will be the new day you need to enter
+So '02 Wednesday' will be the old day you need to enter and '03 Thursday' will be the new day you need to enter.

-Close and re-open FFS if it was already open.
+Restart FFS.
 Your FFS configs are now updated, and you can start pushing presentations out.